derDere/gotify-win-desktop/README.md

 After launch, the app places an icon in the system tray and starts listening to the configured Gotify servers.

 ## Configuration
-The app reads and writes its settings in `config.yaml` in the repo root.
+The app reads and writes its settings in `~/gotify-win-client-config.yaml` in your user profile.

 Keys:
 - `urls`: List of Gotify WebSocket stream URLs.
 Each line can optionally start with a name in square brackets.